braxton-mills/valorant-overlay/README.md

 [![https://github.com/fill30/valorant-overlay/blob/master/LICENSE](https://img.shields.io/github/license/fill30/valorant-overlay)](https://github.com/fill30/valorant-overlay/blob/master/LICENSE)
 This is an overlay for the Riot game VALORANT.
+This branch is the java version of the overlay which uses java to host a webserver which allows the dashboard and graphics to communicate using http requests.
+The master branch uses a nodejs framework called nodecg.
+This is much better for writing broadcast graphics systems.
 Big shout out to [modmuss50](http://github.com/modmuss50) for teaching me a lot of the java and javascript.

 ![Example 1](https://i.imgur.com/J4wtqhp.jpg)